DNSPod/dnspod-int-api-docs/source/domains.rst

     * 6 Invalid domain.
     * 7 No Chinese characters supported in the domain.
     * 8 Invalid domain.
-    * 9 Domains end with ".tk" are not supported.No offence.
+    * 9 Domains end with ".tk" are not supported.No offense.
     * 10 Domain not exists.
     * 11 Domain got prohibited.
     * 12 Domain got locked.
-    * 13 You can't get a domain back from a company account to a persional account.
+    * 13 You can't get a domain back from a company account to a personal account.
-    * 14 You can't get a domain back from a persional account to a company account.
+    * 14 You can't get a domain back from a personal account to a company account.
     * 15 Fail to get email address.Maybe there's something wrong with the network or the domain doesn't support.
     * 16 Invalid email address.